WhiteflagProtocol/whiteflag-api/README.md

 The current version is based on **v1-draft.6** of the Whiteflag protocol.
 The supported Whiteflag protocol features are described in `SCOPE.md`.

-Note that the Whiteflag API is a so called Minimum Viable Product (MVP).
+Note that the Whiteflag API is a so-called Minimum Viable Product (MVP).
 This means that it only supports the core features of the Whiteflag protocol and nothing more.
 As such, it serves as the reference implementation of the Whiteflag protocol, but it is not designed and tested for secure usage